Southampton is boiling hot, expecting both Ashwin and Jadeja to play: Gavaskar | Sports-Games

 - India

-Legendary opener Sunil Gavaskar believes that India will go in with both Ravindra Jadeja and Ravichandran Ashwin against New Zealand in the World Test Championship final as Southampton's ''boiling'' weather is going to ensure that the pitch dries up progressively and assists spinners.
+Legendary opener Sunil Gavaskar believes that India will go in with both Ravindra Jadeja and Ravichandran Ashwin against New Zealand in the World Test Championship final as Southampton's ''boiling hot'' weather is going to ensure that the pitch dries up progressively and assists spinners.

 Gavaskar is part of the match's commentary panel and is currently in Southampton with first-hand knowledge about the pitch and conditions for the match starting June 18.

+Southampton's maximum temperature has been over 25 degree celsius for the past few days but there is a forecast of rain from Thursday.

-For Gavaskar, it's not just bowling but all-around abilities that give India the kind of balance they need going into a marquee match like this.
+For Gavaskar, it's not just bowling but all-round abilities that give India the kind of balance they need going into a marquee match like this.

 ''That (Ashwin and Jadeja together) also gives depth to the batting as well as give a fine balance to the bowling attack.
 For the series later (vs England) much will depend on the weather and pitch conditions.''
 While New Zealand will be on a high after their series win against England, Gavaskar doesn't feel that the Indian team is under-prepared either just because it didn't get any practice matches.